 This keyboard is available in Razer Orange (Tactile, Silent), Razer Green (Tactile, Clicky) and Razer Yellow (Linear, Silent) switches.
 We tested the Orange switches, and we expect our review to be relevant for the other variants, other than the overall typing experience, which should be different with other switches.

 The Razer BlackWidow Elite is an excellent gaming keyboard that sets itself apart by its proprietary switches and the fact that it comes with a very comfortable and plushy wrist rest.
-It's very nice to type on for long periods of time and still performs very well with video games.
-The BlackWidow Elite is a jack-of-all-trades that should satisfy most users.
+It's very nice to type on for long periods and still performs very well with video games.
+This keyboard is a jack-of-all-trades that should satisfy most users.
+For more options, check out our recommendations for the best gaming keyboards, the best RGB keyboards, and the best mechanical gaming keyboards.

 The Razer Huntsman and the Razer BlackWidow Elite are fairly similar when it comes to their overall design, but the switches are quite different.
 The Huntsman uses optical clicky switches while the BlackWidow Elite uses Razer's Orange tactile and silent switches.
 The BlackWidow also comes with a comfortable wrist rest and dedicated media keys.